 Welcome to Dover Township

-The 2014 fall newsletter will not be mailed this quarter, please download it below:
+The 2015 winter newsletter will not be mailed this quarter, please download it below:

 It was under the authority of the Lancaster County Court that Dover Township was formed in 1743.
 It was formed out of old Manchester Township which was so large that it even extended into Adams County.
 The township's name, Dover, was selected because of an Englishman's nostalgia for his earlier home in England.